Colmanian/AuthentiKit-Trim-Calibration/README.md

 # Contributing
 It's best to reach out if you'd like to collaberate to maximise the chances of getting your changes into the released software.

-This application is written in .NET 5.0.
+This application is written in .NET 6.
 This was choson over .Net Core / UMP so that the application doesn't run in a sandbox, and because UWP applications have 'application and lifecyle management control', meaning they pause when minimised or not in use which wouldn't work for this application (as far as I can tell anyway).

-To develop and build, install `.NET 5.0.403 SDK` or later (untested with later versions) and open up the soluiton found in the `/AuthentiKitTrimCalibration` directory in Visual Studio 2019.
-It's written using a pretty standard pattern so if you're familar with the WinUI framework in .NET Core you should be able to dev and build with relative ease.
+To develop and build, install `.NET 6 SDK` and open up the soluiton found in the `/AuthentiKitTrimCalibration` solution in Visual Studio 2022.
+It's written using a pretty standard pattern so if you're familar with the .NET you should be able to dev and build with relative ease.
+You'll need the [Installer Projects plugin](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2022InstallerProjects) for Visual Studio.

 # Credits
 * vJoy - https://sourceforge.net/projects/vjoystick/